Lrizika/simpleschema/README.md

 simpleschema.is_valid(item=bad_item, schema=my_schema)  # False
 ```

-Schemas can also be used to validate object structure:
+Schemata can also be used to validate object structure:
 ```python
 import simpleschema